-Last modified: Feb 2, 2024
+Last modified: Aug 14, 2024

-Permanent Magnet Synchronous motors
+Permanent Magnet Synchronous Motors

 A Permanent Magnet Synchronous Motor (PMSM) is an electric motor that uses permanent magnets on the rotor to generate a magnetic field that interacts with the stator winding to produce mechanical rotation.
 PMSMs are commonly used in various applications, including electric vehicles, industrial machinery, and appliances.